 There are a few factors to consider before you get a debt consolidation loan.

 First, you must decide whether you are willing to put up collateral for your loan or whether you prefer an unsecured loan option.
 Putting up collateral like your home may help you get a lower interest rate, but it can also put your home at risk.

 On the other hand, an unsecured personal debt consolidation loan may have a higher interest rate than you want to pay.
 Before making a final decision, it is important to crunch the numbers and be sure that a loan will get you out of debt more quickly and easily than simply paying your bills as they are now.

 When should you consider debt settlement and what are the pros and cons of debt settlement?

-If an honest look at your current level of debt and your ability to repay it reveals that it is unlikely that you can retire your debt within a reasonable amount of time, you might want to consider debt settlement as an option.
+Take an honest look at your current level of debt.
+If you determine you won’t be able to repay your debt within a reasonable amount of time, consider debt settlement as an option.